-Take 'sympatico' I will not try to define this term applied to human relationships, because the very definition must evoke what is shared but difficult to express.
+Take 'sympatico.'
+I will not try to define this term applied to human relationships, because the very definition must evoke what is shared but difficult to express.
 Rather I offer a description in terms of our architecture.

 When a transaction occurs from me to you at some level, say Li, there is an implicit level of goal above that; like the example where I want to avoid dehydration, avoid collapse, avoid death.... {Pangaro again places Figure 31 on the overhead projector} There are always higher levels, to the point of nausea (which, I think, is what Sartre's book was about).
-Similarly when I make a statement, give it, give a request, there are implicit reasons' for it, to higher and higher levels.
-Sometimes the ones nearby need to be explained, otherwise {in the voice of a discordant lover}, 'you don't understand me'; the very highest ones are the cultural similarities that do not need explaining: offering a drink to visitors, not imposing on friends.
+Similarly when I make a statement, give it, give a request, there are implicit 'reasons' for it, to higher and higher levels.
+Sometimes the ones nearby need to be explained, otherwise {in the voice of a discordant lover}, 'you don't understand me'; the very highest ones are implicit in our biological needs (as Chicho is increasingly talking about).
+In between are the cultural similarities that do not need explaining: offering a drink to visitors, not imposing on friends.
 Also in between are common knowledge, interests, and experience that correspond to similar repertoires of procedures on each side of the vertical cleft.
-And now you see where I am going: sympatico is the feeling that goes with an exchange at Li, where
+And now you see where I am going: sympatico is the feeling that goes with an exchange at Li, where many, many levels above 'i' do not need to be expressed across the divide --- they are 'understood', or 'given' (what a lovely metaphor that is!).
+This quality of sharing without defining every detail is a sweetness that is in marked contrast to the frustration of needing to explain oneself, and the usual separation that one feels, trapped in the closure of one's own world view.
+There is a magic in what is felt but unstated; known but not described.
+It is the feeling of being 'in sync.'
+It is perhaps why 'relationships' are so fundamental to living --they are what living is. {Pause} sense we cheat the other of the dignity to be treated at the same level we treat ourselves.
+(Consider applications in psychotherapy, where we treat ourselves as base.)
+Much of the time this is fine, because our biological and cultural commonalities make it symmetric, shared, and neither of us is (or none of us, in a larger context are) treated differently in the end.
+(This too is part of the shared space of living together.)

-To complete the sweep that the architecture can express, one last moment
+To complete the sweep that the architecture can express, one last moment.